CodingGagan/markdown_test/using-kubecost/navigating-the-kubecost-ui/cloud-costs-explorer/cloud-cost-metrics.md

 <summary>GCP cost metrics</summary>

 Cloud Cost uses a detailed billing export accessed via BigQuery to interface with GCP.
-This export provides Kubecost with a Cost column with a float value in addition to an array of credit objects per item.
+This export provides nOps with a Cost column with a float value in addition to an array of credit objects per item.
 These credits are various discounts applied to the item being referenced.

 More details about the export can be found in GCP's [Structure of Detailed data export](https://cloud.google.com/billing/docs/how-to/export-data-bigquery-tables/detailed-usage).